OpenFn/devtools/docs/deploying.md

 ### bootstrap

-Installs packages and prepares the working directory.
-This needs to be run before running any of the other scripts
+Installs all adaptors in `repos` file to the `/adaptors` directory and prepares the working directory.
+This needs to be run before running any of the other scripts.
+Pass `npm-install` to run npm install for each adaptor also.

+`./scripts/bootstrap npm-install` - to clone, set up hooks and npm install in each `./scripts/bootstrap`- to clone and set up hooks in each

 ### generate-doclets